skywind3000/vim-quickui/MANUAL.md

 call quickui#listbox#open(content, opts)
 ```

-It can also work like `inputlist()` function by using `quickui#listbox#inputlist`, it will return the index you select immediatedly instead of executing a vim command:
+It can also work like the `inputlist()` function via `quickui#listbox#inputlist`, which returns the selected index immediately instead of executing a Vim command:

 ```VimL
 let linelist = [